 Users are much more likely to remain engaged with a page that has more than just words.
 Make sure you’re using interesting, high quality images throughout your content.
 Most articles have feature images, but if you are publishing a long-form article (800+ words), add images into the body of the post also.

-Increasing the amount of content on your blog posts not only can help increase your RPM, but there are SEO benefits as well.
-Make sure your posts are at least 500 words, but when you’re covering more in-depth topics, the average first page organic search ranking in Google has between 800-1,200 words.
-If you’re thinking this sounds like wayyyy too much to write, I encourage you to lessen the number of blog posts you’re publishing each week by one and taking that time to put more time and effort into the others that you’re posting.
+Increasing the amount of content on your blog posts not only can help increase your RPM.
+There are SEO benefits as well.
+Make sure your posts are at least 500 words, but when you’re covering more in-depth topics, the average first-page organic search ranking in Google has between 800-1,200 words.
+If you’re thinking this sounds like way too much to write, I encourage you to lessen the number of blog posts you’re publishing each week by one and taking that time to put more time and effort into the others that you’re posting.

 While you’re increasing the overall length of your blog post, break up the paragraphs every 3-5 sentences.
 This helps users feel less intimidated when they see the length of the post.
 The heading tags will help this aspect as well, as they will feel more comfortable scrolling down to the area of the post that most applies to what they’re looking for.
 Shorter paragraphs are more digestible for the reader.

 Grabbing the reader’s attention from the very beginning is crucial to keeping them on the page, but you also want them to read the full piece.
-One strategy you should try is to put the most important, most essential parts of the content towards the bottom of the page.
-You’ll also want to add links to related content at the bottom in order to naturally guide them on to the next page, which is actually our next tip.
+One strategy you should try is to put some of the most important content towards the bottom of the page.
+You’ll also want to add links to related content at the bottom in order to naturally guide them on to the next page.

-If you’ve been conservative with the number of ads on your site, now is a great time to test a few more.
+If you’ve been conservative with the number of ads on your site, adding a few more will help increase your RPM.
 If you’re a SHE Media Partner, you can check your dashboard to see how your units are performing.
 If you see that some aren’t getting the viewability numbers you like, swap it out and add a few additional ones in placements that are working, to increase your RPM.
-Unless you’re ultra conservative with the number of ads on your pages, we very rarely make the suggestion to add more.
-Users first is the name of our game, but in times like this, by even temporarily adding another unit or two to the page can help your revenue.
+Unless you’re ultra-conservative with the number of ads on your pages, we very rarely make the suggestion to add more.
+Users first is the name of our game, but in times like this, even temporarily adding another unit or two to the page can help your revenue.

-If the only ad type you have on your site are display, now is the time to look into some other types of ad products.
-For SHE Media members, some of those additional monetization offerings include social embeds, the Outstream video player, our recipe card ad integration and our commenting platform tool.
+If the only ad type you have on your site is display, now is the time to look into some other types of ad products.
+For SHE Media members, some of those additional monetization offerings include social embeds, the Outstream video player, our recipe card ad integration, and our commenting platform tool.
 If you’re open to any of these ad products, reach out to support today!